LaminoidStudio/Tape/README.md

         the size of the tape in bytes (default 5) -seed int
-        predictable random number seed over randomness -step
+        predictable random number seed over randomness -signed
+    	whether the tape cells are signed integers
+  -step
         whether to log after every step
 ```